melissaeisenmann/melissaeisenmann/README.md

 <h1 id=top>Hi, I'm Melissa!</h1>

-<h2><a href="https://www.linkedin.com/in/meisenmann/">Email campaign developer</a> with a wide variety of experiences and skills, who likes solving problems and finding answers.</h2>
+<h2><a href="https://www.linkedin.com/in/meisenmann/">Marketing campaign developer (email and direct mail)</a> with a wide variety of experiences and skills, who likes solving problems and finding answers.</h2>

 <h2>Background:</h2>

-I worked 13 1/2 years in email campaign development until I was laid off in March 2024 as part of a restructuring of the Sales and Marketing teams.
+I worked 13 1/2 years in marketing campaign development (both email and direct mail) until I was laid off in March 2024 as part of a restructuring of the Sales and Marketing teams.
 I have been involved with many parts of the email campaign process.
 See the bottom of this page for the very long [list](#MyJobs).

 After some soul-searching, I realized how much I miss writing and running SQL code.
 Though it started as at least half of my previous job, there was less and less as I moved to different accounts.
 If my next job could include more SQL, that would make me very happy.
 That could be in another email campaign developer job or a data analyst job.
 <br/><br/>